Georgetown Fall Tournament

 Although we are not going to *require that students turn on video, we are going to *strongly encourage it and *expect that judges keep video on.
 After the practice tournament, many students expressed concern that they couldn't take advantage of visual cues that are normally provided by competitors and judges during the debate.
 Debate clearly has strong verbal and visual components that are lost without cameras.
 Also, many expressed concern that there is no way at all to know if students are receiving outside prep assistance if they leave their cameras off.

 If you are concerned about other people seeing parts of the room you are debating in, please simply do your best to position yourself against a wall.

-The TOC is going to require all students to create email chains to exchange evidence in all events (this is normal in LD but rare to non-existent in PF).
+All students who participate in this tournament should be prepared to freely exchange evidence (this is normal in LD and Policy but rare to non-existent in PF).
 Email chains are set-up before the debate and involve each debater putting their email address in an in-round email group (this often includes the judge, if the judge requests) to exchange evidence.
 If students are uncomfortable sharing personal email addresses, we encourage them to create a free temporary email address to share in the group.

 Critical Information for Judges